INSIGHT-Who's next? Chinese EVs drive Stellantis' Jeep off the road | Business

 At the same time, global carmakers' sales in China have dropped as local rivals have taken off because the Chinese automakers embraced EVs and consumer-centric in-car software far more quickly.
 "The last five years, (China's) market has decidedly changed from foreign companies having a right to win because of their foreign-ness to where there is a far more level playing field," said Bill Russo, head of consultancy Automobility Ltd in Shanghai and a former Chrysler executive.

-Stellantis' Tavares meanwhile has touted an "asset light" strategy whereby the carmaker will import higher-margin cars like Maseratis and Jeeps into China.
-'DEEPLY SHOCKED'

-The carmaker's outspoken Portuguese CEO has complained "political influence is growing by the day" in China and has accused Stellantis' joint-venture partner GAC of not acting in good faith.
+Tavares, the carmaker's outspoken Portuguese CEO, has complained "political influence is growing by the day" in China and has accused Stellantis' joint-venture partner GAC of not acting in good faith.
 GAC has said it was "deeply shocked" by critical comments from Stellantis.

 According to LMC data, Stellantis' estimated full-year capacity utilisation at its Chinese assembly plants will fall to 13% in 2022 from 43% in 2017.
 Other mainstream brands, including Volkswagen, General Motors, Ford, Mitsubishi and Hyundai, have also seen plant usage fall by anything from over 30 to more than 50 percentage points in the last five years.